 I’m sure many 20-somethings are familiar with the pang of regret that can follow a wild night out on the town.
-I know I am — when I check my bank account balance the next day.
-How did I end up spending $45 on Philly cheesesteaks at 2:30 am?
+It usually sets in when I check my bank account balance the next day.
+How did I end up spending $45 on Philly cheesesteaks at 2:30 a.m.?
 Did I really tip the cab driver $10 for a three-mile ride?
-I know I can’t be the only person who wakes up on Sunday morning with these questions.
+I know I can’t be the only person who wakes up on Sunday mornings with these questions.

 1. Plan your cash needs ahead of time.